 I was schooled at San Francisco State University, and later mentored by the most brilliant photographers in the industry.
 The haunting beauty of the San Francisco Bay and travels to other interesting places abroad brought a new perspective to my craft, and when I married my lovely wife Adriana I found my calling – to capture people and the powerful, authentic and timeless emotion that can only be experienced on their wedding day.

-For the last 8 years, I have photographed these moments for countless happy couples here in California, seasonally in Jackson Hole, Wyoming and in various locations around the world.
+For the last 9 years, I have photographed these moments for countless happy couples here in California, seasonally in the mountains, Hawaii, New York and in various locations around the world.
 It is my mission to capture the essence of every couple that finds themselves on the other side of my lens – to tell a love story that’s as unique as their relationship but in the form of images that last forever.

 From our first meeting with Brett we could tell he truly loves photography and has an amazing way of making you feel so comfortable during our photos.

-My wife Adriana and I just welcomed our second precious baby, Grayson, into the world this April, 2016.
-We are beyond excited to get to know our little boy and his not-much-older-sister as they grow and to share with them our passion for the outdoors, functional fitness, great movies, photography and of course our German Shepard named Winston.
+My wife Adriana and I have two wonderful toddlers keeping our hearts full, and thoroughly busy.
+Hannah is three and Grayson is two.
+We are beyond excited to share with them our passion for the outdoors, functional fitness, great movies, photography and of course our German Shepard named Winston.

 I can only expect that in several years, I will be finding my own cameras strapped to my children’s little tricycles.